metno/pyaerocom/docs/_build/html/_sources/tut00_get_started.rst.txt

 As you can see, the filtered object is reduced in the longitude and latitude dimension.
-Let’s plot the two new objects:
+Let's plot the two new objects:

 .. code:: ipython3